Responsibility to and Actions Concerning Suppliers

 This is a quote from Murata’s Philosophy.

+This checklist is assessed every year; last year’s assessment of about 110 major suppliers showed a “100% recovery rate” and “no critical risk at the time of survey.”
 We believe that in order to effectively put these initiatives into practice, it is important for us to avoid simply making unilateral demands on our suppliers.
-Rather, we work together with our suppliers, based on the partnerships that we have built up with them.
+Rather, we work together with our suppliers, based on the partnerships that we have built with them.

 In recent years, we have been required to expand the scope of these CSR activities from companies with which we are directly involved to our entire supply chain.
 Based firmly on the spirit of the Murata Philosophy, we will continue in our efforts to realize mutually satisfying and prosperous relationships with our stakeholders, working to build long-lasting trust and solid partnerships, expanding the scope and increasing the sophistication of our CSR procurement as we strive to realize a supply chain that all of our stakeholders can have confidence in.